How to Manage Everyday Stress Before It Builds Up

 Unrealistic work demands, poor management communication, and toxic workplace cultures intensify daily stress.
 According to the Occupational Safety and Health Administration (OSHA), job-related stress contributes to about 120,000 deaths and $190 billion in healthcare costs annually in the U.S. alone.

-Solutions and Recommendations with Specifics
+Solutions & Recommendations

 Implement Structured Time Management